Gogo64pro/Zenith/README.md

 ```
 **Structs**
 - Structs aren't the same as classes
 - They still support Inheritance, Constructors, destructors, and method overriding, operator overloading.
 They don't have automatic getters and setters.
-They should be used in simpler data structures
+They should be used in simpler data structures //Not sure about the getters and setters might remove that req
 ```
  struct Vector3{
      public int x;